MattPCollins/Classification/README.md

 This reduces our feature set down from 9 elements to the following 5:
 ['bt', 'sky', 'virgin', 'talk', 'vodaphone']

-This is where the domain knowledge comes into play – the data is “good enough” for the classification we’re trying to achieve.
+This is where the domain knowledge comes into play – in this case, the data is “good enough” for the classification we’re trying to achieve.
 We know there is no company called “talk”, but we know it represents Talk Talk exclusively, thus can safely use it as a feature.
-Notes:
-Domain knowledge and understanding of the data itself is still key - being able to quickly filter out anything at the start will have its benefits for improving the efficiency of the correlation matrix.
-Finding the right balance of using data cleaning for obvious winners that will help improve efficiency in the correlation matrix itself and using the correlation matrix may help with data cleaning, which may be a manually intensive effort.

-e.g. the pseudocode

-    if title contains ‘vodaphone’:
-	    then title = ‘vodaphone’
-etc.
-Doing this for every provider becomes unscalable very quickly and may be subject to bias when using a sample data set which is not necessarily representative of the complete data.

 We can evaluate a suitable correlation threshold by looking at the independence of the values in our result set.
 If these are deemed to be independent of each other, then we’ve created a result set that can effectively be used to simply out input data.
 Again, it is worth taking consideration on the size of the values we’re comparing as similarity thresholds will be dependent on this.
 For example, if we are dealing with short strings (‘sky’,’virgin’) vs longer strings (‘complicated evaluation metric’, ‘simple evaluation metric’), then we might require different thresholds.
 We’ll also want to remember that at the higher similarity thresholds then we’re being very specific, so domain knowledge of “what to expect” of our data can be important.

-A quick plot against a sample like this gives us some useful info about what value might be worth choosing:
+A quick plot against a sample like this gives us some useful info about an appropriate value for similarity to use:

 ![](https://github.com/MattPCollins/Classification/blob/main/images/line_graph.png)

-Could cross-fold validation against several random samples and use the mean value to help ascertain threshold to use.
+**Could cross-fold validation against several random samples and use the mean value to help ascertain threshold to use.**

 __Tuning considerations:__